AhmedGamal0380/Weather_displaying_DA_Batch1/README.md

 # Steps :

-This section outlines the key steps involved in developing the Weather Forecast Application, from data acquisition and processing to presentation and error handling as follows:

 1- Import necessary libraries: Begin by importing the required libraries, including requests for making API calls, pandas for data manipulation, and matplotlib for visualization.

 2- Define classes: Create classes to represent different aspects of the application's functionality, such as Current_Weather, Weather_Forecast, numerical_Weather_Data, text_Weather_Data, Plot_TheForecast_Over24h, and Show_5Days_Forecasting.
 These classes encapsulate data retrieval, processing, and presentation logic.